 - Email Attack: Attackers are hiding the intent of the target page using a variety of obfuscation techniques.
 This behavior is widespread, using a variety of methods of varying levels of sophistication from multiple threat actors.
 Most are capable of fooling Microsoft's scanners.

 - Payload: In most cases, the target page is a credential harvesting site, but because these techniques are now in widespread use by a number of organizations, they are independent of the purpose of the page.

 - Result: If the user is not vigilant and provides their credentials, the user account is compromised.

-Why are SiteCloak methods effective?
+Why are SiteCloak Obfuscation Techniques Effective?